EdJoPaTo/website-stalker/readme.md

     git init
     ```

 - Create the config file which contains all the websites to be stalked.
     Add your favorite website.
+    Also make sure to set the value of [from](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/From) to an email address of yours.

     ```bash
     website-stalker example-config > website-stalker.yaml
     nano website-stalker.yaml